ClusterCockpit installation manual

 grow over time (if you are not removing old jobs using a retention policy).

-and around 700GB for the job archive.
+and around 1.4TB for the job archive.
+In case you have very high job counts, we

-setups.
-We run cc-backend
+We run cc-backend as systemd services.

 Planning and initial configuration